-Learn how to get more leads in your sales pipeline effectively.
+Learn how to get more leads in your sales process effectively.

 For many health and life insurance agencies, growth is the goal.
-However, we often hear that one of the top challenges insurance agencies face is lead generation.
+But we often hear that one of the top challenges insurance agencies face is lead generation.

 1. Paid Media Advertising

-Sales and marketing should work hand-in-hand.
-Marketing generates and nurtures leads, and then passes them on to sales for conversion.
+Your sales and marketing teams should work hand-in-hand.
+Marketing generates and nurtures leads and then passes them on to sales for conversion.
 Some highly effective forms of digital marketing include:

-While all forms of digital marketing are great lead generators for insurance agencies, we’re going to focus on an efficient driver of highly-qualified leads in this blog: paid media advertising.
+While all forms of digital marketing can be great lead generators, we’re going to focus on an efficient driver of highly qualified leads in this blog: paid media advertising.

 Types of Paid Media Ads:

-There are a few different types of paid ads that are relevant to lead generation for insurance agencies.
+There are a few different types of paid ads that are relevant to lead generation.

 Paid Search Ads: These ads are run on search engines through Google Ads (pictured below), Bing Ads, and more.
 When a user searches for “best insurance agency,” for example, you can “bid” on that phrase (also known as a keyword), and pay to have your agency placed at the top of search results, above competitors and other results.